• Skip to primary navigation

 Hacienda El Viejo Wetlands

 For a full day of adventure, culture and wildlife, head to Hacienda El Viejo Wetlands.
 This private estate has their own refuge with wildlife watching boat rides, a cultural tour and rum tour.
-Fantastic place to experience the best of Guanacaste tradition!
+Fantastic place to experience the best of Guanacaste tradition.

 It’s 1 hour and 45 minutes from Samara, 1 hour 15 minutes from Tamarindo, 50 minutes from Coco and 2.5 hours from Nosara.
-Get a discount off their activities with our Hacienda El Viejo discount!

 Bijagua Rainforest Walk and Sloth Spotting